espressif/esp-idf/docs/en/security/flash-encryption.rst

 To check if flash encryption on your {IDF_TARGET_NAME} device is enabled, do one of the following:

-.. only:: esp32

 - flash the application example :example:`security/flash_encryption` onto your device.
-This application prints the ``FLASH_CRYPT_CNT`` eFuse value and if flash encryption is enabled or disabled.

-.. only:: esp32s2

-    - flash the application example :example:`security/flash_encryption` onto your device.
-This application prints the ``EFUSE_SPI_BOOT_CRYPT_CNT`` eFuse value and if flash encryption is enabled or disabled.
+This application prints the ``{IDF_TARGET_CRYPT_CNT}`` eFuse value and if flash encryption is enabled or disabled.

 - :doc:`Find the serial port name <../get-started/establish-serial-connection>` under which your {IDF_TARGET_NAME} device is connected, replace ``PORT`` with your port name in the following command, and run it: